For a minimal set of options to get dhcpy6d running see minimal settings.

 log_mac_llip = no

 Configuration of clients can be stored in a file or in a database.
-Databases MySQL, PostgreSQL and SQLite are supported at the moment, thus possible values are “file”, “mysql” and “sqlite”.
+The SQL databases MySQL, PostgreSQL and SQLite are supported at the moment, thus possible values are “file”, “mysql” and “sqlite”.
 To disable any client configuration source it has to be “none”.
 If store_config is set to “file” a file has to be set to get client configuration with store_file_config.

 store_config = file store_file_config = /path/to/client/conf/file